Flood Advisory issued for Berks by NWS - NewsBreak

 Flood Advisory issued for Berks by NWS

-Effective: 2021-08-28 02:47:00 EDT Expires: 2021-08-28 05:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Berks The National Weather Service in Mount Holly has issued a * Flood Advisory for Berks County in eastern Pennsylvania * Until 500 AM EDT. * At 247 AM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-Between 0.5 and 1 inch of rain has fallen.
-Combined with the heavy rainfall much of this area received last evening, these storms will likely produce areas of poor-drainage and urban flooding. * Some locations that may experience flooding include Reading, Wyomissing, Birdsboro, Hamburg, Fleetwood, Sinking Spring, Laureldale, Womelsdorf, Wernersville, Robesonia, Leesport, and Shoemakersville.
-This includes the following highways Pennsylvania Turnpike between mile markers 296 and 300.
-Interstate 78 in Pennsylvania between mile markers 10 and 35.
-Interstate 176 in Pennsylvania between mile markers 1 and 11.alerts.weather.gov
+Effective: 2021-08-27 18:29:00 EDT Expires: 2021-08-27 21:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Berks The National Weather Service in Mount Holly has issued a * Flood Advisory for Central Berks County in eastern Pennsylvania * Until 930 PM EDT. * At 629 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 2 inches of rain have fallen. * Some locations that may experience flooding include Reading, Wyomissing, Hamburg, Sinking Spring, Laureldale, Womelsdorf, Wernersville, Robesonia, Leesport, Shoemakersville, Bernville, and Strausstown.
+This includes the following highways Interstate 78 in Pennsylvania between mile markers 10 and 35.alerts.weather.gov

 Comments / 0